VicVerevita/typeracer2/README.md

 # Typeracer Clone
-This is a typeracer clone, written in React.
+This is a Work-in-Progress typeracer clone, written in React.